 - Child: use 5-10 drops of essential oil in a 10mL roller bottle.

 - Baby: use 1-3 drops of essential oil in a 10mL roller bottle.

 Another great way to use essential oils topically is by making a salve or adding essential oils to lotions or coconut oil.
 Add 1-3 drops of essential oil per tablespoon.

 BEST PLACE TO APPLY ESSENTIAL OILS TOPICALLY

-If you are dealing with an aliment that hurts in a certain area you can apply the essential oil to the area of concern.
-For an example, if you have a stomach ache then applying them directly to the stomach.
+If you are dealing with an ailment that hurts in a specific area, you can apply the essential oil to the area of concern.
+For example, if you have a stomach ache, then apply directly to the stomach.
 Or if you are trying to get rid of a pimple, then apply it directly to the pimple.
-However, sometimes we are dealing with an aliment that isn’t in a physical location, such as: mood, sleepiness, or immune support.
+However, sometimes we are dealing with an ailment that isn’t in a physical location, such as mood, sleepiness, or immune support.